 Leibniz Graduate School for Quantitative Spectroscopy in Astrophysics

 The characteristic feature of the Graduate School is its seamless combination of training on the relatively broad subject of spectroscopy with research on highly specialized scientific questions.
 Key components are supervision through thesis committees, mentoring by senior students, joint colloquia, and dedicated teaching and training courses covering scientific topics as well as soft skills.
-An additional major training element of the Graduate School will consist of incoming and outgoing internships: (1) A summer research fellowship program will invite (international) undergraduate students to work with the doctoral students on a well-defined aspect of their research projects.
+These activities are open to all PhD students in Astrophysics (AIP/UP/DESY Zeuthen) to encourage a lively exchange and discussions beyond the individual research project.
+The framework of the Graduate school also allows to explore further specific measures for a structured doctoral training program.
+Among these major training elements of the Graduate School are incoming and outgoing internships: (1) A summer research fellowship program will invite (international) undergraduate students to work with the doctoral students on a well-defined aspect of their research projects.
 (2) The doctoral students will work with senior scientists at institutions outside of Germany, who can add additional expertise to the thesis projects.
 The overall goal of the Graduate School is thus to contribute to the education of the next generation of young scientists that is well-positioned to face the upcoming challenges within science, academia, and industry.